The province of Asti, golden bunch of Piedmont.

 In the province are remembered the most important events of its history, transformed into moments of celebration and tradition.

-Historical re-enactments like the Palio di Asti, in September, bring all the participants back in time for many centuries, while the Asti's Festival of Festivals (Festival delle Sagre di Asti), the second weekend of September, revives the rural culture, with three thousand people parading in costumes vintage, tools, and machinery of the past, typical products, and gastronomic specialties.
+Historical re-enactments like the Palio di Asti, in September, bring all the participants back in time for many centuries, while the Asti's Festival of Festivals (Festival delle Sagre di Asti), the second weekend of September, revives the rural culture, with three thousand people parading in costumes vintage, tools, and machinery of the past, typical products, and gastronomic specialities.

 Not to mention that in every period of the year there is an event, a fair, a festival, a market to visit and a restaurant to discover.